 I remember a man who brought his own honey to sell and he’d spoon it out of these massive silver tubs to put into your empty jam jars.
 Then there was the man who’d fry up his homemade tortellini and ravioli and offer samples.

-This was on top of fruit, vegetables, cheese, milks, meat, charcuterie, fish and flowers.
+This was on top of fruit, vegetables, cheese, milk, meat, charcuterie, fish and flowers.
 I’ve never found a market quite like it.

 Marche de l’Estacade runs from Tuesday to Sunday from 06:00 to 13:00 on Avenue de Vizille/Rue Joseph Rey, with stalls set up underneath the overpass.